gandarez/go-olson-timezone/README.md

 # go-timezone

-A Golang library that tries to figure out what your local timezone is
+A Golang library that tries to figure out your local timezone.

+> It has been ported from [tzlocal](https://github.com/regebro/tzlocal) with some improvements for Go.